Third-Party Design Approval Agencies

 How to Submit Your Application

 Submit your application, including all forms, documents, and fee to:

 HCD-Manufactured Housing Program

 P.O.
 Box 278180, Sacramento, CA 95827

-After approval of your third-party designation and prior to any work as a third-party agency, you must submit to HCD-Manufactured Housing Section a completed and signed Form MH/FBH 433 (PDF) and a copy of your contract for services or termination of your contract for services each time you perform those services or terminate the contract.
+After approval of your third-party designation and prior to any work as a third-party agency, you must submit to HCD-Manufactured Housing Program a completed and signed Form MH/FBH 433 (PDF) and a copy of your contract for services or termination of your contract for services each time you perform those services or terminate the contract.

 Manufactured Housing Program

-Third-party agencies (PDF) are certified by the Factory-Built Housing Program staff to perform as Design Approval Agencies (DAA) and/or Quality Assurance Agencies (QAA), enforcing design and construction approval of factory-built housing designated for sale in California.
-Third-party agencies, once approved, provide these services as businesses acting on behalf of the Department.
+Third-party agencies (PDF) are certified by the Factory-Built Housing Program staff to perform as a DAA and/or a QAA, enforcing design and construction approval of factory-built housing designated for sale in California.
+Third-party agencies, once approved, provide these services as businesses acting on behalf of HCD.

-In order to qualify as a third-party agent, you must complete the Design Approval Agency and/or Quality Assurance Agency Certification Application form (FBH-307) (PDF) required of all new or renewal applications and submit all required documents listed on the form.
+In order to qualify as a third-party agency, you must complete the Design Approval Agency and/or Quality Assurance Agency Certification Application, form FBH-307 (PDF) required of all new or renewal applications and submit all required documents listed on the form.

-When acting on behalf of HCD as a third-party agency, you must execute a Notice of Third-Party Contract or Contract Termination (PDF) at the time of the inspection services and upon termination of the contract and send a copy to the Department no later than ten days after the effective date of the contract or termination of the contract.
+When acting on behalf of HCD as a third-party agency, you must execute a Notice of Third-Party Contract or Contract Termination (PDF) at the time of the inspection services and upon termination of the contract and send a copy to HCD no later than ten days after the effective date of the contract or termination of the contract.

-The Code Matrix (PDF) can be used as an aid when providing services as a third-party agent to determine the construction standards and enforcement authority.
+The Code Matrix (PDF) can be used as an aid when providing services as a third-party agency to determine the construction standards and enforcement authority.